monofuel/badmars/README.md

 - watch user table for changes and push updates to users (eg: color changes)
 - unit tests and integration tests
 - allow tests to start their own server if one is not already running, go tests require that server is running.
+- underwater units
+- have automatic transports able to avoid military
 - dummy DB interface to allow testing modules in production without actually writing changes
 - properly flowtype the entire codebase
 - some sort of a distributed locking system for unit movement? maybe lock unit movement to the chunk document